On Track · 2025

 01

 Shanghai Metro Line 2 runs east-west across the city — two directions, identical platforms, easy to board the wrong train.
-The app addresses the moment of uncertainty between arriving at the platform and boarding, not navigation.
+The real problem isn't not knowing the route.
+It's the uncertainty that happens after the route is already known.

 The Problem